 3. VISUALISE & PRE-CLUSTER

 Validated challenges will be inputted into a seperate database.
 This database is connected to a social network graph that visualises connections between challenges, keywords and cities.
-This visualisation with our own built tool that itself can be inspiration for others to come up with new challenges in their respective fields.
+This visualisation with our own built tool can be the inspiration for others to come up with new challenges in their respective fields.

 DEFINE (CONVERGENCE)